Hovercraft-Studio/oversite/server/README.md

 ## TODO:

 - Debug components for AppStore - health-check components
-  - Heartbeat option
   - True/false or (0/1) option
   - Add automatic heartbeat component for:
-    - TD (Added this in haxademic-td)
+    - TD (Added this in haxademic-td) - needs to send seconds!
-    - web UI
-    - Node
+    - Node - needs to send seconds!
 - Vite Dashboard
   - [WIP] Use the server url in the address bar to figure out the http server url
     - Better conversion of the ws server port (3001) to a specified port (defaulting to 3003 right now).
 This should be another query param for customization
   - Store data in data objects for sorting & adding
   - Update row data on incoming store update
   - Better flash row when updated
+    - Keep HTML elements instead of re-rendering each update, so we keep animations running
   - Show list of clients w/sender & heartbeat
     - Can we match sender with client and heartbeat to have a more robust client list?
     - Need an API route that shows clients w/sender
-  - Show last updated time
+  - [WIP] Show last updated time
   - Sort data?
     - By App
     - Then alphabetically
+  - Filter data
+    - Toggle to show/hide heartbeats
   - Treat heartbeats as a special case w/timestamps and red row if out of date
   - Add zoom buttons for table style/padding/font
   - Show a list of all connected clients in the UI